janvierja/moderncpp/README.md

       assert(result == 17);    // OK: val=7 was captured by-value and assigned to 'x'
       assert(result == 20);    // error: result != 20
-                               //        val=10 is not captured by the lambda because captures are done at the point the
+                               //        val=10 is not captured by the lambda because captures are performed
-                               //        lambda is declared, not when it's called!
+                               //        when the lambda is created, not when it's called!
+Here, val=7 was captured.
      ```

      ``` c++